Tshwane Town Planning Scheme 2008

 Make the right decisions

-This Tshwane Town Planning Scheme applies to all properties within the municipal boundaries of the Tshwane Metropolitan Municipality and is established in terms of section 18 of the Town planning and Townships Ordinance, 1986.
+This Town Planning Scheme applies to all properties within the municipal boundaries of the Tshwane Metropolitan Municipality and is established in terms of section 18 of the Town planning and Townships Ordinance, 1986.

 Parts 1 to 8